Career opportunities with the Betty Irene Moore School of Nursing

 Since the school’s 2009 founding, seven of eight postdoctoral alumni earned faculty positions educating new nurses in schools across the country.
 Click here to read more about how the school prepares nurse faculty!

-The formal search process for a Betty Irene Moore School of Nursing Postdoctoral Fellow will open in spring 2014.
-Appointments are for two years and commence in September.
 For more information, to further discuss your fit with the School of Nursing or to submit a C.V., please contact Lisa Reevesman, academic personnel coordinator.

 Preceptors and clinical training